mnapoli/DoctrineTranslated/README.md

 Sometimes you need to concatenate strings in a model, so you can't use the helper (and you maybe don't want to).

-You can do some basic operations on the translated strings:
+You can do some basic operations on the translated strings.

+### Concatenation

 ```php
 $str1 = new TranslatedString();